-Before we start talking about the extensible API design, we should discuss the hygienic minimum.
-A huge number of problems would have never happened if API vendors had paid more attention to marking their area of responsibility.
+Before we start talking about extensible API design, we should discuss the hygienic minimum.
+Many problems would have never occurred if API vendors had paid more attention to clearly marking their area of responsibility.

-Provide a Minimal Amount of Functionality
+1. Provide a Minimal Amount of Functionality

-At any moment in its lifetime, your API is like an iceberg: it comprises an observable (i.e., documented) part and a hidden one, undocumented.
-If the API is designed properly, these two parts correspond to each other just like the above-water and under-water parts of a real iceberg do, i.e. one to ten.
+At any given moment, your API is like an iceberg: it comprises an observable (i.e., documented) part and a hidden undocumented one.
+If the API is properly designed, these two parts correspond to each other just like the above-water and under-water parts of a real iceberg do, i.e. one to ten.
 Why so?
 Because of two obvious reasons.

-- Computers exist to make complicated things easy, not vice versa.
-The code developers write upon your API must describe a complicated problem's solution in neat and straightforward sentences.
+- Computers exist to make complicated things easy, not the other way around.
+The code that developers write using your API should describe a complicated problem's solution in neat and straightforward sentences.
 If developers have to write more code than the API itself comprises, then there is something rotten here.
-Probably, this API simply isn't needed at all. - Revoking the API functionality causes losses.
-If you've promised to provide some functionality, you will have to do so "forever" (until this API version's maintenance period is over).
-Pronouncing some functionality deprecated is a tricky thing, potentially alienating your customers.
+It's possible that this API isn't needed at all. - Revoking API functionality causes losses.
+If you have promised to provide certain functionality, you will have to do so "forever" (or at least until the maintenance period for that API version is over).
+Pronouncing some functionality as deprecated can be tricky and may alienate your customers.

-Rule #1 is the simplest: if some functionality might be withheld - then never expose it until you really need to.
-It might be reformulated like that: every entity, every field, and every public API method is a product decision.
-There must be solid product reasons why some functionality is exposed.
+The rule of thumb is very simple: if some functionality might be withheld, then never expose it until you really need to.
+It might be reformulated as follows: every entity, every field, and every public API method is a product decision.
+There must be solid product reasons why certain functionality is exposed.

-1. Avoid Gray Zones and Ambiguities
+2. Avoid Gray Zones and Ambiguities

-Your obligations to maintain some functionality must be stated as clearly as possible.
-Especially regarding those environments and platforms where no native capability to restrict access to undocumented functionality exists.
-Unfortunately, developers tend to consider some private features they found to be eligible for use, thus presuming the API vendor shall maintain them intact.
-Policy on such "findings" must be articulated explicitly.
-At the very least, in case of such non-authorized usage of undocumented functionality, you might refer to the docs and be in your own rights in the eyes of the community.
+Your obligations to maintain some functionality must be stated as clearly as possible, especially when provided in environments and platforms where there is no native capability to restrict access to undocumented functionality.
+Unfortunately, developers often consider some private features they "discover" as eligible for use, assuming the API vendor shall maintain them intact.
+The policy regarding such "findings" must be explicitly articulated.
+At the very least, in the case of unauthorized usage of undocumented functionality, you can refer to the documentation and be within your rights in the eyes of the community.

-However, API developers often legitimize such gray zones themselves, for example, by:
+However, API developers often legitimize these gray zones themselves.
+For example, by:

-- returning undocumented fields in endpoints responses; - using private functionality in code samples in the docs, while responding to support messages, in conference talks, etc.
+- Returning undocumented fields in endpoint responses - Using private functionality in code samples: in the documentation, responses to support inquiries, conference talks, etc.

 One cannot make a partial commitment.
-Either you guarantee this code will always work or do not slip the slightest note such functionality exists.
+Either you guarantee that the code will always work or do not slip the slightest note that such functionality exists.

-2. Codify Implicit Agreements
+3. Codify Implicit Agreements

 The third principle is much less obvious.
-Pay close attention to the code which you're suggesting developers to develop: are there any conventions that you consider evident, but never wrote them down?
+Pay close attention to the code that you're suggesting developers write: are there any conventions that you consider self-evident but never wrote down?